Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 First of all, let’s recall why these two virtualization tools are very convenient for developers and IT.

-In software development teams, many times happens that a team member needs to install the software in a different OS than the application is run.
+In software development teams, many times a team member needs to install the software on a different OS than the application is run.

-Software running on an Ubuntu Server might be develop in a MacOS computer.
-Installing stuff in MacOS is way different than in Ubuntu and this can cause trouble for developers when trying to run their applications in development mode.
+Software running on an Ubuntu Server might be developed on a MacOS computer.
+Installing stuff in MacOS is way different than in Ubuntu, and this can cause trouble for developers when trying to run their applications in development mode.

-This is where virtualization comes in play.
-You setup a virtual machine with all necessary dependencies for your software to run and then give the configuration files to developers and with a few commands you can have a proper development environment regardless the computer or operating system.
+This is where virtualization comes into play.
+You set up a virtual machine with all necessary dependencies for your software to run, and then give the configuration files to developers, and with a few commands, you can have a proper development environment regardless of the computer or operating system.
+In many cases with US-based clients like scoreapp.com, Ideaware will set up virtual machines for our engineers to do their best work.

-You now have portable and reproducible environment for many OS.
+You now have a portable and reproducible environment for many OS.

 Docker containers vs Virtual machines

-One of the main differences between these two kind of virtualization tools is that virtual machines might need more HDD space upfront, are slower to build up, and can be slower to boot up.
+One of the main differences between these two kinds of virtualization tools is that virtual machines might need more HDD space upfront, take slower to build up, and can take slower to boot up.

 Containers consume less disk space (it depends), are faster to build up, and are faster to launch.